echin6/dsp/05a-python.md

 How are Python lists and sets similar and different?
 Give examples of using both.
 How does performance compare between lists and sets for finding an element.
 Why?

 >> Lists are mutable ordered sequences of elements.
 Sets are immutable unordered lists of unique elements.
+For example, it might be better to use lists for tracking a list of email addresses while sets are preferred when tracking the set of words used in a document.
 Python uses an algorithm called hashtable to implement sets and as a result the search time for sets is far superior to lists.
-Hashtables do not require the elements to be ordered and can search at constant time.
-For lists a linear search (or bisection) is needed and as a result there can be a lag if there is a large amount of data.
+Hashtables do not require the elements to be ordered and can search at constant time regardless of the size of the dataset.
+For lists the search time is proportional to the lists' length.

 ---